-Reason: To ensure that the development supports the efficient use of resources and minimises carbon emissions with regard to Policy CS10 of the Reigate & Banstead Core Strategy 2014 and Policy CCF1 of the Reigate & Banstead Development Management Plan 2019.
+Reason: To ensure that the development supports the efficient use of resources and minimises carbon emissions with regard to Policy CS10 of the

+Reigate & Banstead Core Strategy 2014 and Policy CCF1 of the Reigate & Banstead Development Management Plan 2019.

-27. The development shall not be occupied until a scheme demonstrating compliance with the principles of 'Secured by Design' has been submitted to and approved in writing by the Local Planning Authority.
+26. The development shall not be occupied until a scheme demonstrating compliance with 'Silver' Standard of 'Secured by Design' (i.e. compliance with Section 2a in the Secured by Design Homes 2019 Guidance) has been submitted to and approved in writing by the Local Planning Authority.
 The approved details shall be completed before the occupation of the development hereby permitted and shall be permanently maintained as such thereafter.